jschr/form-provider/README.md

 ```

-## Advanced Usage
+## Advanced usage
-`withForm` also allows you to provide your own reducer and enhancer that will be used to create the form store.
+You can provide your own reducer and enhancer to `withForm`, which will be used to create the form's store.
 This allows you to reuse reducers and bind actions to local component state.
 You can also separate store enhancers depending on the level of state.
-A good use case for this is persisting and/or batching global state changes without affecting local state.
+A good use case for this is persisting and/or batching global state updates without affecting local state.

- You will need to manually apply the default reducer and enhancer.
+Don't forget to manually apply the default form reducer and enhancer.

 ```js
 import React, { PureComponent } from 'react'